 There are 23 children in Sunshine Class

 We have lots of fun playing and learning together.
 The children will be forming good relationships, finding our way around school and learning the rules and routines at Pool House school.

 We provide an environment rich in a variety of activities focussed on a weekly theme or book.
 This may be around a celebration or a topical theme.
 We value children's interests and take on board their suggestions for learning.
 Please inform us of anything your child shows a particular interest in, we will happily aim to include it into our future plans.

-We are in four groups; Apples pear, Strawberries and Oranges.
+We are in four groups; Apples, Pears, Grapes, and Oranges.
 Each group will work with their keyworker on next steps and main areas for development.
 We may work as a whole class, in small groups, as pairs or individually.
 Sunshine class aims to develop social skills as well as promoting independent learners.
 We aim to provide children with a fun start to their education laying down the foundations and life skills they will need to build on throughout their next school years.

 Sunshine class has access to outdoor provision as often as the weather permits.
 For this reason children must have coats in school at all times and wellies whenever possible too.
 We will be exploring the local environment on walks and visits at times too.

 The children in Sunshine class should have the following things in school every day;

 - Book bag, including reading books and any completed homework.